aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 point.y = point.y >= y && point.y <= x + curH ? point.y : ((point.y < y) ? y : y + curH);
 ```

-As far as I'm concerned, it's recommended to remove them rather than to rewrite when the number of points is large.
+As far as I'm concerned, it's recommended to remove them rather than to rewrite them when the number of points is large.

+### Convert all shapes into path elements

+At this moment, we have already known how to draw `path` elements in JavaScript, but as mentioned above, some shapes are defined with other elements like `rect`, `polyline`, `circle`, and so on.
+To draw them all, we should convert them into paths before.
+In this chapter, I will introduce how to do this.

+#### Circles & Ellipses

+circle and ellipse elements are similar to each other with both attributes as below: